matbmoser/matbmoser/README.md

 - 👋 Hi, I’m Mathias Moser

-- 👀 I’m interested in Software Engineering and in anything connected with tecnology.
+- 👀 I’m interested in Software Engineering, Software Architecture and in anything connected with tecnology.

 - 🌍 I come from *Spain and Brasil*!
 You can speak with me in:
     - Language and Communication Skills (%):